-As at 31 December 2021, the Group had not pledged any of its assets, and the Group did not have any contingent liabilities.
+As at 31 December 2022, the Group did not have any contingent liabilities (31 December 2021: nil).

 Capital Structure

 The Group's capital structure has remained unchanged during the Year.
 The Group's capital structure comprises equity attributable to owners of the Company (including issued share capital and reserves).
 The Board reviews the Group's capital structure on a regular basis.
 As part of the review, the Board has considered the costs of capital and risks relating to various types of capital.